DongShuaike/DongShuaike.github.io/_posts/2020-06-25-Tensorflow_v2.0_compilation_and_fuzzing_part_1.md

    Copy the URL and `wget` it, then follow the `ReadMe` file to install it to your system.
 Finally, the protobuf libraries will be installed to `/usr/local/lib`.

+   Although you can use bazel to install it temporarily, I still would like to install it by myself for the future use.

 3. Eigen library

+   ***(UPDATE on Jun 26, you can also use `exports_files` approach mentioned above to temporarily download and install Eigen library)***

    Different from protocol buffers, we don't need to `make` and `make install` Eigen library.
 Just download the needed version and decompress it to a folder.
 Add the path involving `eigen3` to the environment variable `CPLUS_INCLUDE_PATH` like below: